Headshaking - why do horses headshake?

 • Irritation in the nasal tracts This irritation can be caused by an allergic reaction to dust, pollen spores etc.

-• Discomfort in the mouth due to tooth problems, badly fitting or sharp bit or bridle - have the horse pr pony's teeth examined and check the fitting of his tack. he presence of wolf teeth can create discomfort and result in headshaking.
+• Discomfort in the mouth due to tooth problems, badly fitting or sharp bit or bridle - have the horse or pony's teeth examined and check the fitting of his tack. he presence of wolf teeth can create discomfort and result in headshaking.

 • Other disorders - nasal disease and eye disorders can also be causes of headshaking.

-• Spinal pain or impingement such as kissing spines.
 If the horse's spine is out of alignment or the nerves are pinched this can cause sudden headshaking or twitching.
 Have the horse examined by a vet, or equine chiropractor, osteopath or physiotherapist.

 • Stress or anger.
 Some riders complain that their horses headshake when schooled but not when being ridden out.
 This could be for several reasons, but it is possible thart the arena surface, if dry and dusty, could be irritating the horse.